 Finding things to do in Bali with kids that will suit the whole family is always a tricky task.
 Depending on the ages of your kids, you may worry that the activity won’t suit all ages.
 On our recent extended family trip to Bali, we found something that suited all ages.

-Our Bali bike tour with Ubud Cycling Bike was excellent and we all had a lot of fun.
+Our Bali bike tour that we took with Ubud Cycling Bike in 2017 was excellent and we all had a lot of fun.
 Cycling in Bali can seem daunting and you can think how will we manage it with kids!
 Read our review to find out how we managed with 5 kids aged between 18mths and 8 years.

 Table of Contents

 Cost of Ubud Cycling Bike tour